 First Nation and Inuit Cultural Education Centres Program

-Indigenous and Northern Affairs Canada (INAC)'s First Nation and Inuit Cultural Education Centres Program (CECP) provides funding to help preserve and strengthen unique First Nation and Inuit cultures, traditions and languages.
+Indigenous Services Canada (ISC)'s First Nation and Inuit Cultural Education Centres Program (CECP) provides funding to help preserve and strengthen unique First Nations and Inuit cultures, traditions and languages.

 About the program

-This program supports First Nation and Inuit communities in expressing, preserving, developing, revitalizing and promoting their culture, language and heritage, through the creation and operation of First Nation and Inuit cultural education centres.
+This program supports First Nations and Inuit communities in expressing, preserving, developing, revitalizing and promoting their culture, language and heritage, through the creation and operation of First Nations and Inuit cultural education centres.
 The program helps make relevant cultural programming and services available to First Nations and Inuit students through cultural education centres.
-The program funds about 100 First Nation and 8-10 Inuit centres on a yearly basis.
+The program funds about 100 First Nations and 8-10 Inuit centres on a yearly basis.

 The goal of the program is to:

 - revive traditional cultural skills among First Nations and Inuit people